ettoreciarcia/personal-website-hugo/content/posts/01-IaC-and-pipeline-my-personal-website.md

 In this article we will cover the following topics:

 1. Setup the infrastructrue of our website using Terraform, Terraform Cloud and Git Hub Actions
-2. Setup our website using HUGO and configuring Git Hub Actions for CI/CD
+2. Setup our website using HUGO and configuring GitHub Actions for CI/CD
 ---
 ## 1. Prerequisites